Brian Schottenheimer: New York Jets

-After the 2008 NFL season, when Jets coach Eric Mangini was fired, Schottenheimer was one of the first candidates interviewed for the open head coaching position.
+In 2009, after Eric Mangini was fired, Schottenheimer was one of the first candidates interviewed for the open head coaching position.
 However, he eventually lost out to Baltimore Ravens defensive coordinator Rex Ryan.
+Ryan kept Schottenheimer on staff.
+The Jets reached the AFC Championship Game with rookie quarterback Mark Sanchez.

-On January 13, 2010, Schottenheimer announced that he was staying with the Jets as Offensive Coordinator and would not interview for the head coaching vacancy in Buffalo.
+On January 13, 2010, Schottenheimer announced that he was staying with the Jets as offensive coordinator and would not interview for the head coaching vacancy with the Buffalo Bills.
+The team finished with an 11–5 record and advanced to the AFC Championship Game for the second consecutive season.